 Search courses and programs to find specific program information and requirements.

 Should you require disability-related accommodations for your course, please contact us six (6) weeks before the course start date or as earliest as possible.
 UBC Extended Learning works to create an inclusive learning environment in which all students can achieve success.
-Any student with diverse needs requiring additional services or support, please contact the UBC Access and Diversity office.
+Any student with diverse needs requiring additional services or support, please contact the UBC Centre for Accessibility office.

 Registration and Waitlist